1. Welcome to the PanelWizard

 Your Home Electrification Planning Tool

-PanelWizard helps you plan your home's transition to an all-electric future without a costly and time-consuming electrical panel upgrade.
-Upsizing a home's electrical service (details here) can cost from $3,000 to $30,000 and take 3 to 18 months (report here).
-The tool helps by analyzing your electrical panel capacity and providing a customized upgrade strategy.
+PanelWizard is a tool that helps homeowners/users plan to fully electrify their home without an electrical panel upgrade.
+Electric panel upgrades are expensive and time-consuming; upsizing a home's electrical service (details here) can cost anywhere from $3,000 to $30,000 and take between 3 and 18 months (report here).

 Project Management